Kierancz/kicz/content/posts/angular-auth.md

     else { return this.authState['displayName'] || 'User without a Name' }
   }
 ```
 Now using getters we set up a number of useful helper functions that we can use in our app.
-Since classes in JS and TS are essentially an objected oriented abstraction for  objects.
-Accessors like getters and setters make functions behave more like object properties and give you more control over member attributes for class.
+Since classes in JS and TS are just syntatic sugar for the standard prototypal inheritance model of objects in JS.
+Accessors like getters and setters make functions (in this case methods) behave more like object properties and give you more control over member attributes for class.
+Getters simply return a value when called (i.g. this.exampleFunc), while setters specify how inputs for a method should be processed and what values returned (e.g. .exampleFunc(value))

 ### Social Sign In
 ```ts